moist-mason/MasonsCalculator/MasonsCalculator/README.txt

 Written by moist-mason (github.com/moist-mason)
 Source code at github.com/moist-mason/MasonsCalculor

-CURRENT VERSION: 1.1 Build 02
+CURRENT VERSION: 1.1 Build 03

 INSTRUCTIONS & INFO
 - Upon start up you are asked to select one of 9 different function categories.
 Typing that function in will allow you to do it.
-- Type everything (words, numbers, and operators) exactly as shown.
-Words are case sensitive.
-(If it shows "Arithmetic", type "Arithmetic")
+The program will guide you from there.
 - All functions use doubles, meaning both decimals and integers can be entered.

 LIST OF FUNCTIONS (AND WHAT YOU CAN DO WITH THEM)